sradc/sradc.github.io/_posts/2024-07-07-life-transformer.md

 ### Explanation of the model

-A central finding of this work is that the SingleAttentionNet model doesn't merely predict the next state of Conway's Game of Life based on statistical patterns; it genuinely computes the Game of Life rules.
+A central finding of this work is that the SingleAttentionNet model doesn't merely predict the next state of Conway's Game of Life based on statistical patterns; it computes the Game of Life rules.
 This assertion is supported by several key observations:

 Firstly, the model consistently achieves perfect accuracy (100%) when tasked with predicting the next state of entirely new, randomly generated Life grids, even over multiple steps.
 This high level of generalization strongly suggests it has learned the underlying rules rather than memorizing training examples.

-Secondly, a detailed examination of the model's single attention block reveals its functional mechanism.
+Secondly, an examination of the model's single attention block reveals its functional mechanism.
 As shown in the "attention matrix training" GIF above, the attention mechanism learns to perform a 3×3 averaging operation (excluding the center cell).
-This effectively implements a 3×3 convolution, a well-known method for calculating the number of living neighbors around each cell.
+This means that each token outputted from the attention layer contains just information about the 9 neighbours, as well as the cell itself due to the skip connection.

-Following the attention layer, each token (representing a grid cell) is enriched with information about its neighbors and its own previous state.
-To confirm this, we conducted linear probe experiments, which demonstrated that the processed tokens indeed encode this crucial information, making the neighbor count and the cell's prior state readily decodable.
+To confirm this, we conducted linear probe experiments, which demonstrated that the processed tokens encode this information, making the neighbor count and the cell's prior state decodable.

-Finally, these information-rich tokens are passed through a classifier layer.
+Finally, these tokens are passed through a classifier layer.
 This layer, acting on the neighbor count and previous state information contained within each token, applies the Game of Life rules to determine the cell's next state (alive or dead).

 In essence, the SingleAttentionNet leverages its attention mechanism to gather local neighborhood information, encodes this information into its tokens, and then uses a simple classifier to apply the Game of Life rules to each cell independently, thereby simulating the game.